Proofreading verbatim texts: how it works

 Is there such a thing as a typical transcript?

 Not really!
 While there may be similarities across the types of cases, each is unique because it involves different individuals.
-After four years, I am more familiar with the lawyers that engage my court reporters most often.
-So I’m more accustomed to how they speak: short, pointed sentences or long rambling trains of thought.
+After years of doing this, I’m more familiar with the lawyers that engage my court reporters most often.
+So I’m more accustomed to how they speak: short pointed sentences, or long rambling trains of thought.

-But the plaintiffs, defendants and witnesses in every case are different.
-They have their own way of expressing themselves, and more often than not this is their first deposition so they’re nervous.
+But the plaintiffs, defendants, and witnesses in every case are different.
+They have their own way of expressing themselves, and more often than not it’s their first deposition so they’re nervous.
 Often, an interpreter is involved.
-Some people mumble, making it harder for the court reporter to pick up the correct words, while others nod and shake their heads or say ‘it hurts here’ not realising this won’t make any sense to whoever is reading the transcript.
+Some people mumble, making it harder for the court reporter to pick up the correct words, while others nod and shake their heads or say “It hurts here” not realising this won’t make any sense to whoever is reading the transcript.
 Then there are those who don’t have English as a first language but don’t need an interpreter and have an unusual way of getting across what they want to say.

 Switching between proofreading and copyediting texts